r0oth3x49/udemy-dl/README.md

 - Download/skip all available subtitles for a video (options: `--sub-only, --skip-sub`).
 - Download specific chapter in a course (option: `-c / --chapter`).
 - Download specific lecture in a chapter (option: `-l / --lecture`).
+- Download specific subtitle for a lecture (option: `-s / --sub-lang`).
 - Download chapter(s) by providing range in a course (option: `--chapter-start, --chapter-end`).
 - Download lecture(s) by providing range in a chapter (option: `--lecture-start, --lecture-end`).
 - Download lecture(s) in requested resolution (option: `-q / --quality`).